 Diabetes Financial Help

 Public agencies that provide assistance to children with diabetes and other disabilities and to their families are listed on the State Resource Sheets published by the National Dissemination Center for Children with Disabilities (NICHCY).
-These free resource sheets, which list the names and addresses of agencies in your state, are available by contacting:
+NOTICE: NICHCY is going away, but its resources are not.
+Find hundreds of legacy NICHCY publications, as well as our training curriculum on IDEA 2004, in the Center for Parent Information and Resources' Library at http://www.parentcenterhub.org/resources.
+This website will remain available until September 30, 2014.
+After that date, web visitors will be automatically redirected to http://www.parentcenterhub.org.

 P.O.
 Box 1492